Search Images Maps Play YouTube News Gmail Drive More »

 Full view - About this book

-The National magazine, Volume 12
+The National Magazine, Volume 12

-Abel Stevens, James Floy - 1858
+Abel Stevens, James Floy - American essays - 1858 - 610 pages

 ...glossy green, and velvet black, They coil'd and swam ; and every track Was a Sash of golden fire. " 0 happy living things ! no tongue Their beauty might...love gush'd from my heart, And I bless'd them unaware : Sure my kind star took pity on me, And I bless'd them unaware. " The selfsame moment I could pray...